Pseudo-orientable ribbon graphs: Matrix--Quasi-tree Theorem and log-concavity: Abstract

 One of the most important classes of even $\Delta$-matroids arises from orientable ribbon graphs, which play a role analogous to that of graphic matroids in matroid theory.
 Motivated by a natural correspondence between strong $\Delta$-matroids and even $\Delta$-matroids due to Geelen and Murota, we characterize the class of strong $\Delta$-matroids that correspond to orientable ribbon-graphic $\Delta$-matroids.
 These are precisely the $\Delta$-matroids associated with what we call \emph{pseudo-orientable} ribbon graphs.
 Moreover, we present a geometric construction that transforms a pseudo-orientable ribbon graph into an orientable ribbon graph, thereby realizing this correspondence.

-As consequences, we obtain the Matrix--Quasi-tree Theorem, the Hurwitz stability of quasi-tree generating polynomials, and a log-concavity result for the sequence counting quasi-trees of size $2i-1$ or $2i$ for pseudo-orientable ribbon graphs.
-To establish the log-concavity, we generalize Stanley's log-concavity theorem for regular matroids to regular $\Delta$-matroids.
+As consequences, we obtain the Matrix--Quasi-tree Theorem, the Hurwitz stability of quasi-tree generating polynomials, and the log-concavity of the sequence counting quasi-trees of size $2i-1$ or $2i$ for pseudo-orientable ribbon graphs.
+To establish this log-concavity, we generalize Stanley's log-concavity theorem for regular matroids to regular $\Delta$-matroids.
 Finally, we exhibit an infinite family of non-pseudo-orientable ribbon graphs that fail to satisfy the Matrix--Quasi-tree theorem and Hurwitz stability.